In this article, I will explain the main differences in architecture between Teradata and Snowflake.

 Tables are stored in so-called micro partitions (max.
 500MB in size).
 Within each micro partition, the data columnar is stored (the individual column values are compressed).

 Each micro partition has metadata.
 In the metadata, the offset of each column is stored as well as the range of values.
-Access is gained by looking up the metadata in which micro partition is needed to query the tables and where the required columns’ data are located.
+Access is gained by looking up the metadata in which a micro partition is needed to query the tables and where the required columns’ data are located.

 This is completely different from the hashing used in Teradata.
 But as you can see, Snowflake is a pure column store.
 Similar to the row-level partitioning used in Teradata is the sorting of data within columns in Snowflake.